Helping patients and families

 Piercing and tattooing?

-Piercing or tattooing requires an injury in the skin, so it is not recommended to enhance them in patients transplanted because the risk of infections.
-In case the patient decide to get them despite the warning, it should be with prior knowledge of their group of physicians and should be done with certified professionals using sterile and disposable materials.
+Piercing or tattooing requires an injury in the skin, so it is not recommended to enhance them in trasnplanted patients due to the risk of infection.
+In case the patient decides to get them despite the warning, it should be with prior knowledge of their group of physicians and should be done with certified professionals using sterile and disposable materials.

 How long will the transplant last?